 Preparing your home for any type of weather will help ensure a smoother winter move.

 While most of your belongings should be protected no matter what the weather is like, winter weather can cause some additional moisture in places you wouldn’t expect.
 If you think there might be a chance for rain, sleet or snow between moving day and your estimated unpacking day, you should consider packing your belongings in plastic bins and totes and sealing with extra packing tape.
 While you can purchase kitchen packing boxes that are extra thick and sturdy, not all cardboard boxes may withstand heavy winter precipitation.
 You could also consider hiring a professional moving company such as MiniMoves to pack your belongings appropriately for the weather to ensure they arrive at your destination safely and securely.

 When preparing furniture or art for a winter move, wrap everything in plastic, trash bags or have plenty of tarps to cover what you need to move.
 You can also shrink-wrap many of your belongings, such as furniture.

 Winter weather can cause delays.
 Even if you choose to hire a professional moving company, you should build extra time into your move planning.
 Winter weather can cause a delay of your scheduled moving day, or if you are moving state to state then there may be winter weather along the travel route that is out of your control and can also cause delays.
 A professional moving company such as MiniMoves will communicate any delays with you so there are no surprises.
 The safety of the drivers and your belongings are the number one priority, so if the roads are unsafe to drive, you can expect delays.

 Moving in the winter months may not be your first choice, but it does not have to be stressful.
 With a positive and flexible attitude and the right preparation, you will embark on new life with ease.
-Click here to get started on a free winter moving quote with a professional moving company today.
+Get a MiniMoves free quote for your winter move and start working with a professional moving company today.